Active Adult Center Classes & Programs

 Register

-This Adult First Aid/ CPR/ AED course provides participants with the knowledge and skills necessary to recognize and provide basic care for injuries, sudden illnesses, and Cardiopulmonary Resuscitation (CPR) and use an Automated External Defibrillator (AED) in a safe, timely and effective manner.
+This Adult First Aid/ CPR/ AED course provides participants with the knowledge and skills necessary to recognize and provide basic care for injuries and sudden illnesses and to render Cardiopulmonary Resuscitation (CPR) and use an Automated External Defibrillator (AED) in a safe, timely and effective manner.
 The course is designed for individuals with little or no medical training who need an overview of first aid techniques.
-Upon course completion, participants will receive a certification card valid for two years.

 1-4 p.m.